react-navigation/react-navigation.github.io/versioned_docs/version-5.x/header-buttons.md

 }
 ```

+When we define our button this way, the `this` variable in `options` is _not_ the `HomeScreen` instance, so you can't call `setState` or any instance methods on it.
+This is pretty important because it's extremely common to want the buttons in your header to interact with the screen that the header belongs to.
+So, we will look how to do this next.

 > Note that there is a community-developed solution for rendering header buttons that takes care of the correct styling - see [react-navigation-header-buttons](https://github.com/vonovak/react-navigation-header-buttons)